aridoza/foundational-java/Concurrency/qa_notes.md

     - (Victor) - Done
 - To explain locking, I would re-order the MUTEX object to be first (easier to visualize) and the synchronized methods (with intrinsic locks) to be second.
   - Alex - I am not sure which example you are referring to.
 Can you please make the change.
+  - (Alex) You can ignore.
+It makes sense the way it is now.
 - Something missing here “The two events - ordering the book and debiting the credit card, must occur atomically - you don't ever want a situation “
     - (Victor) Corrected.
 Plase review.
 - In Wait-Notify ReaderWriterExample, private Object mutex = new Object(); —> should be final and all caps?